Creating a ZFS HA Cluster on Linux using shared or shared-nothing storage

 Cluster Heartbeats

-To view cluster heartbeat information select the Heartbeats
+To view cluster heartbeat information select the Heartbeats option on the left

 side-menu: